Teaching & Learning

 The teaching of literacy at St John’s is explicit, evidenced informed and research based.
 Our Preps begin their phonics learning through explicit teaching guided by the Jolly Phonics and THRASS program.
 This occurs daily and continues in a consistent, needs based approach until Year 2.

 The Jolly Phonics (Prep to Year Two) is a thorough foundation for reading and writing.
 It is fun, kinesthetic, child centred approach to teaching literacy through synthetic phonics.
-With actions for each of the 42 letter sounds, the multi-sensory method is highly motivating.
+With actions for each of the 42 letter sounds, the multi-sensory method is highly motivating and leads to high learning success.

 We develop the students numeracy capabilities to deal confidently and competently with daily life.
 We encourage students to become self-motivated, confident learners through inquiry and active participation in challenging and engaging experiences.